 Like Deuce, Rem is someone you'll probably want as a support rather than your controlled leader, although her excellent Magic and MP stats make her a tempting mage.
 Still, her weapons have odd, short-range animations that make her regular strikes a bit unwieldy.

 That's okay—give her the fantastic Manalchemy AP ability and her AI will consistently use it in battle, recovering your entire team's MP.
 This is simply the best MP recovery in the game, letting you access your valuable spells and heals far more often.

 Cater is spunky without being nearly as brainless as Cinque or Nine, but her real treat comes from her battle capabilities.
 She's simply the fastest character in the game, rapidly traversing the field and dodging attacks with ease.
 Her ranged pistol roots her in place as she fires, but she naturally shoots a powerful, enemy-piercing combo finisher that also pushes her back (distancing herself from melee units), and she charges shots naturally over time.

 This makes Cater an excellent solo warrior who can dance around enemies until they stagger, fire her charged volley, then quickly begin dodging and charging once more.
 Despite unimpressive AP moves (it's often better to spend AP on the Triad Maneuver team attack anyway), Cater's speed, range, and auto-charging make her my preferred character for nearly any situation.

-While it may never return to the incredible spotlight it once had, Final Fantasy is slowly getting back on the right track, and I hope it continues its positive trend (we'll see how things go in Kingdom Hearts 3).
-But for now, as we eagerly await Square's next title, vote for your favorite Type 0 character and I'll see you at our next FF countdown!
+While it may never return to the incredible spotlight it once had, Final Fantasy is slowly getting back on the right track, and I hope it continues its positive trend.
+But for now, as we eagerly await Square's next title, vote for your favorite Type-0 character and I'll see you at our next FF countdown!

 © 2018 Jeremy Gill